OpenBao Restore Using MinIO

 • Option 1: Download backup files from your production MinIO instance and upload them to the test environment’s MinIO bucket at the same path (for example, foundation-pf/openbao-backup/snapshots/ and foundation-pf/openbao-backup/unseal-keys/).

 • Option 2: Configure the test environment to point directly to the MinIO instance that contains the production backups.
-Make sure that network connectivity and credentials are configured correctly.
+Make sure network connectivity and credentials are configured correctly.

 Test Environment Setup